 Security is of a much better quality with private cloud than with public cloud.
 In the case of a public cloud system, the host has access to your company’s information (even though it may not be something that you are aware of or notice) while the private cloud allow determination of the users that will have access, as well as viewing and editing rights

 The costs involved with using a private cloud system is obviously more significant than when using public cloud.
-Aside from costs running into thousands of rands there are other costs to consider.
+Aside from the possibly high costs of the system there are other costs to consider.
 There is a need for extra IT personnel (which have to be paid a salary) as the service provider does not maintain the cloud but rather it comes down to your company’s personnel to rectify any problems, implement any updates and maintain a fully functioning system.